North Carolina’s current minimum wage is $7.25.

 Related topic covered on other pages include:

-North Carolina labor laws require an employer to pay overtime to employees, unless otherwise exempt, at the rate of 1½ times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
-NC Dept. of Workforce Solutions FAQs.
-See FLSA: Overtime for more information regarding overtime requirements.
+North Carolina labor laws require an employer to pay overtime to employees, unless otherwise exempt, at the rate of on and one-half (1½) times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
+NC Wage and Hour Act; NC Dept. of Workforce Solutions FAQs.

 North Carolina does not have a prevailing wage law that governs wage rates on government project or service contracts.

-Under certain circumstances, employers in North Carolina may be required to pay residents wage rates established by federal prevailing wage rates and rules.
+Under certain circumstances, employers in North Carolina may be required to pay residents wage rates established by federal prevailing wage rates and rules as a condition of employment.
 The prevailing wage rates may be different from the federal and state’s standard minimum wage rates.
 Employees may be eligible for prevailing wages if they work on government or government-funded construction projects or perform certain government services.
 See the Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.

 Meals and Breaks

-North Carolina labor laws require employers to provide employees fourteen (14) or fifteen (15) years of age with a thirty (30) minute break when scheduled to work over five (5) hours.
+North Carolina labor laws require employers to provide employees fourteen (14) or fifteen (15) years of age with a 30-minute break when scheduled to work over five (5) consecutive hours.
 NC Statutes 95-25.5(e).

 North Carolina employers are not required to provide either a rest break (generally ten (10) or fifteen (15) minutes) or a meal break (usually thirty (30) minutes or more) for anyone who is sixteen (16) years of age or older.
 However, in accordance with federal law, if an employer chooses to provide additional breaks, they must be paid.
 Meal or lunch periods do not need to be paid, so long as the employee is free to do as they wish during the meal or lunch period.
 NC Dept. of Labor Facts.